CitrineInformatics/citrine-python/README.md

 ## Logging

-A number of our python classes and modules use python's built-in `logging module`, which supports several log levels:
+A number of our python modules use python's built-in `logging` module, which supports several log
+levels:

 * `FATAL` - indicates a very serious (probably irrecoverable) failure has occurred
 * `ERROR` - indicates an error which by default will not be handled has occurred